-Rule 58 governs the assessment of costs where a rule or order provides that a party is entitled to the costs of all or part of a proceeding and the costs have not been fixed by the court.
+Rule 58 of the Rules governs the assessment of costs where a rule or order provides that a party is entitled to the costs of all, or part of a proceeding and the costs have not been fixed by the court.

 Under such circumstances, an assessment officer will make the costs determination.